IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 ## Usage

-Let's define the KWEnsembler class.
-And then define the feature space in which the neighbours should be found.
+First of all, you need to define the KWEnsembler class.
+Next, it's required to provide the search-space (it could be the validation set) in which the ensembler will find the nearest elemets to the generic test sample.

 ```{r setup, include=FALSE}
 	from ensemblem.model import KWEnsembler